2i2c-org/team-compass/practices/development.md

 ## Cadence of work

-Our team works in one week cycles.
+Our team works in one week sprints.
+Here is a brief overview of each sprint.

+Monday
-Each cycle begins on Monday with our [team deliverables review meeting](meetings:deliverables-review).
+: Sprint begins with our [sprint planning meeting](meetings:sprint-planning).

-In this meeting we prioritize and assign the items that each team member will work on for the next week, and review items that require discussion and planning.
+  In this meeting we prioritize and assign the items that each team member will work on for this week, and review items that require discussion and planning.

+Tues-Thurs
+: Team members work on the deliverables assigned to them at the sprint planning meeting.

+Friday
-At the end of each week, we should have completed all of the major deliverables set out for that week.
+: By the end of the day, team members should have completed all of their deliverables for that week.
+  Each team member fills out a status update to share the major things they worked on, and note any unexpected challenges or blockers.

 (coordination:deliverables)=
 ## Deliverables